elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-some-effective-techniques-for-managing-time-during-exams.md

 url: /learn/education-studies/questions/what-are-some-effective-techniques-for-managing-time-during-exams
 score: -1.0
 related_article1:
-    id: 164105
+    id: 164111
-    title: What are the benefits of joining a university research community?
+    title: >-
+        How does university structure differ from college, particularly in terms of independent learning?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-benefits-of-joining-a-university-research-community
+    url: /learn/education-studies/questions/how-does-university-structure-differ-from-college-particularly-in-terms-of-independent-learning
 related_article2:
-    id: 164106
+    id: 164092
-    title: How can developing research questions guide independent research?
+    title: >-
+        How can reflective writing enhance personal and academic growth?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-developing-research-questions-guide-independent-research
+    url: /learn/education-studies/questions/how-can-reflective-writing-enhance-personal-and-academic-growth
 related_article3:
-    id: 164089
+    id: 164097
-    title: What are some techniques for effective note-taking during reading sessions?
+    title: >-
+        What is the role of self-assessment in metacognition, and how can it be applied?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-some-techniques-for-effective-notetaking-during-reading-sessions
+    url: /learn/education-studies/questions/what-is-the-role-of-selfassessment-in-metacognition-and-how-can-it-be-applied
 related_article4:
-    id: 164111
+    id: 164090
-    title: How does university structure differ from college, particularly in terms of independent learning?
+    title: >-
+        How does active reading differ from passive reading, and why is it important?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-university-structure-differ-from-college-particularly-in-terms-of-independent-learning
+    url: /learn/education-studies/questions/how-does-active-reading-differ-from-passive-reading-and-why-is-it-important
 related_article5:
-    id: 164093
+    id: 164110
-    title: What are the key steps in preparing a presentation to ensure it is well-organized?
+    title: >-
+        What skills are essential for adapting to new technologies in lifelong learning?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-steps-in-preparing-a-presentation-to-ensure-it-is-wellorganized
+    url: /learn/education-studies/questions/what-skills-are-essential-for-adapting-to-new-technologies-in-lifelong-learning
 ---

 &nbsp;